AidanForrester/TC-HUNCH-Nanolab/README.md

 ## Instalation Instructions

+This modulle is mostly written in Python 3.13.15 and HTML/CSS, though the AI image model must run on Python 3.11.9 for compatibility withg the Tesorflow Lite framework.
+Before completing the following instructions, ensure both versions of python are on the Pi.

 1. Flash the Pi with a 64 bit Version of Raspberry Pi OS
 2. Clone the Repo using `git clone https://github.com/AidanForrester/TC-HUNCH-Nanolab.git/`
 3. Create a python virtual enviornment for the libraries `python3 -m venv --system-site-packages nanolabenvenv`